-tcs-aueue
+tcs-queue

-Default Value: No default value Valid Values: Any valid DN number tcs-use
+Default Value: No default value

+Valid Values: Any valid DN number

-Changes Take Effect: For the next request for the remote service never The TCS feature is not used.
+Changes Take Effect: For the next request for the remote service tcs-use

 Specifies the TCS DN number to which a call, processed by the TCS feature, is dialed after the originating external router obtains an access number.
 This option applies only if the tcs-use option is activated.